DidgeridooMH/didgeridoomh.github.io/_posts/2022-07-19-ret2win-ctf-writeup.md

 You may notice that the call to `gets` doesn't have a length parameter.
 That is because it is not bounds checked.
 It simply continues taking in characters and writing to its buffer until input ends.
-Well since `buf` is right below `ebp` and `return_address` in the stack, this means that itcould potentially overwrite those values if we input more than 16 characters.
+Well since `buf` is right below `ebp` and `return_address` in the stack, this means that it could potentially overwrite those values if we input more than 16 characters.
 Let's test this theory.
 For our input let's enter "aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa".

 ```